msharma24/terraform-ebs-encrypted-module/README.md

 # terraform-ebs-encrypted-module
-Terraform Module to created and  attach encrypted volumes to running instances
+Terraform Module to creat and  attach encrypted volumes to running instances

 This module will create and attach an ecrypted volume to a running EC2 instance.
 The EBS volume and instance needs to be in the same AZ.